sourcegraph/handbook/content/strategy-goals/strategy/enablement/content-platform/index.md

 #### FY22 Q4

--Establish a scalable process for marketing web requests for the Content Platform team - Until the sites are more self-service, the Content Platform team will make the changes on behalf of the marketing team.
+- Establish a scalable process for marketing web requests for the Content Platform team - Until the sites are more self-service, the Content Platform team will make the changes on behalf of the marketing team.

-- Create a hiring plan for 2 x full-time engineers and 1 x engineering manager
 - Establish a unified technical strategy to drive all content platforms forward
-  - We have unofficially already settled on Next.js as the framework that serves our needs.
-It currently powers the handbook and learn sites and is being used to implement the blog redesign.
-    Deliver the implementation of the redesigned blog
+- Deliver the implementation of the redesigned blog
-  - The blog design rollout is almost complete, and the team is actively working on building the templates.
-  - Integrate headless CMS for content management of the blog

 #### FY23 Q1